-Volunteers form the backbone of our emergency survival services in St Petrock’s centre – each person makes an invaluable contribution to our work.
+Volunteers form the backbone of our services at St Petrock’s – each person makes an invaluable contribution to our work.

 EVENTS VOLUNTEERS: St Petrock’s receives wonderful support from the Exeter community; we often get invited to take part in local awareness-raising and fundraising events around the city and beyond.
 We keep a ‘bank’ of volunteers available to help out at these ad hoc events as required.
 This can involve volunteering options in diverse settings; past events have included assisting at a concert in the Cathedral, manning a stall at a dog show and service mince pies at a Christmas fayre!
 Volunteering in this area does not involve a regular commitment, but can be a good option for people unavailable during core weekday hours who want to get involved.